observepoint/github-actions-integration/README.md

 4. Generate and copy the token
 5. **Securely provide this token to your ObservePoint administrator**

-> ⚠️ **Security Note**: Handle the PAT with care - it allows ObservePoint to trigger workflows in your repository.

 ## 🔧 Implementation

 ### Primary Workflow Integration